Mirrowel/Mirrobot-py/docs/commands/ai_assistant.md

 These commands control the LLM provider, model selection, and direct interaction with the AI.

 ### `ask`
 Sends a question to the Large Language Model (LLM) and provides a direct response.
 This command is for quick questions and does not show the model's internal thinking process.
+It dynamically fetches live user and channel data to ensure the context is always up-to-date, rather than relying on the potentially stale index.

 - **Usage:** `!ask <question>`
 - **Arguments:**